-Your career learning plan will help you to stay focused on what you still need to do to find out more about your career development.
+Your career learning plan will help you to stay focused on what you still need to do in order to find out more about your career development.
 The career learning plan focuses on the following questions: What is the information you still need?
 How will you get this information and by when?

 Further information needed Steps to get this information When?
-What do I need to study to work at SAPS Forensic Service?
-Start with Google search Talk to lecturer about referring me to someone who works in this field 14 April 15 April
+Where do librarians work in SA?
+Start with Google search 14 April Talk to lecturer about referring me to someone who works in this field 15 April